jimhemel/introToWritingTestsWithExamples_Postman/README.md

 # introToWritingTestsWithExamples_Postman
-A simple collection forked from a Postman and used to learn about writing tests in postman
+A simple collection forked from Postman and used to learn about writing tests in postman